daodiseoanchor/anchor-docs/user-guide/webapp/govern/anc-ust-lp.md

 High exchange liquidity of ANC tokens is crucial for retaining strong deposit rate stability via ANC-incentivized borrowing.
 It is also critical for Anchor Governance, as a low ANC exchange liquidity enables malicious entities to gain a sufficient supply of ANC and manipulate governance poll results.

-As such, a small portion of the ANC supply have been allocated on protocol genesis as incentives for users that provide exchange liquidity to ANC tokens, specifically to the **ANC-UST Terraswap pair**.
-ANC incentives for ANC liquidity providers are distributed through the use of Terraswap Liquidity Provider tokens.
+As such, a small portion of the ANC supply have been allocated on protocol genesis as incentives for users that provide exchange liquidity to ANC tokens, specifically to the **ANC-UST Daodiseoswap pair**.
+ANC incentives for ANC liquidity providers are distributed through the use of Daodiseoswap Liquidity Provider tokens.

 Terraswap's Liquidity Provider tokens, or **LP Tokens**, are minted uniquely to each exchange pair type and represent a liquidity provider's share of liquidity contribution to the pair.
 Anchor measures the degree of ANC liquidity contribution by distributing ANC rewards pro-rata to the amount of ANC-UST LP tokens staked to the protocol.